What’s a Rich Text element?

 Technology is often ridiculed for minimizing social interaction.
 And, true, you might be more inclined to scroll through Instagram while you’re waiting for class to start than striking up a conversation with the stranger sitting next to you—but when it comes to bonding over the human experience, the Internet facilitates a discussion more open and farther-reaching than ever before.
 For instance, how often do you read a tweet that makes you realize, “Wait, other people feel like that, too?
 I’m not the only one?”

 Not only is reading blogs written for and by college students a great way to pick up tips and tricks to make your life a little easier, but it’s also perfect for just feeling understood.
-From dating and partying to grades and life after graduation, college blogs have something for everyone.
+From dating and partying, to grades and life after graduation, college blogs have something for everyone.
 Interested in doing some non-required reading?
 Here are our top picks for the best blogs for college students.

 That’s why Erin Lowry created the blog Broke Millennial—it’s a resource for college students, recent graduates, and young adults in general to consult for advice having to do with money.
 Broke Millennial talks about all things finances, from getting out of your parent’s house post-graduation to finding a side-hustle to make some extra cash.
+It is one of the best resources out there for learning about the financial details we aren’t yet privy to.
+It can mean the difference between you having a tough time figuring things out on your own or navigating the adult scene comfortably with the information you’ve been armed with.

 Navigating college life can be difficult, to say the least.
 College Cure is the cheat sheet you’ve been looking for.
 The College Cure slogan is, “Everything College, No Prerequisites.”
 You can browse blog posts by topic, including relationships, health, life in college, and many others.